 More Hardiness Information

 Each plant description in our catalog identifies the plant's hardiness zones.
-You'll find this information in the Details box on the opening page of the description and on the Cultural Icons page.
+You'll find this information in the list of details on the opening page of the description and on the Cultural Icons page.

 If you have more questions about finding the right sages for your local growing conditions, please call or send us an email.
 We want to help you get a successful start.